nestordemeure/Simplers/potential_algorithmic_improvements.md

 max_s = max_h² / sum_h => sum_h / max_h = max_h / max_s = sum_s / max_s
 hi = si * (sum_s / max_s)

+(I have tested the other mapping from the link and it degraded results)

 ## Exploration-exploitation

 The current formula is ad-hoc but we have access to the number of visit to a node (approximated with a logarithm of its fraction of the total volume) and its approximated value.